 “Slavery and Africa in Native Son and Black Power: A Transnationalist Interpretation.”
 Richard Wright’sNative Son.
 Ana María Fraile, ed.
 Amsterdam and New York: Rodopi, 2007.
 75-90.

 “Resistance against Racial, Sexual, and Social Oppression in Go Tell it on the Mountain and Beloved.”
 James Baldwin and Toni Morrison: Comparative Critical and Theoretical Essays.
 Lovalerie King and Lynn Orilla Scott, eds.
 New York: Palgrave, 2006.
 167-186.

 “The Representation of Africa in Black Atlantic Studies of Race and Literature.”
 Africa and Its Significant Others: Forty Years of Entanglement.
 Isabel Hoving, Frans-Willen Korsten, and Ernst Van Alphen, eds.
 Amsterdam and New York: Rodopi, 2003.
 151-162.

 Ph.D., Bowling Green State University, 2002

-Modern Language Association, American Studies Association, African Studies Association, Mid-Atlantic Culture Studies Association, The Africana Cultures and Policy Studies Institute (founding member), American Association of University Professors, Kent State University Chapter, Pan African Faculty and Staff Association, Kent State University.
+Modern Language Association, American Studies Association, African Studies Association, African Literature Association, Mid-Atlantic Culture Studies Association, Pan African Faculty and Staff Association, Kent State University.